crate/cratedb-guide/docs/admin/sharding-partitioning.md

 ## Example

-Let's create a basic sharding strategy on behalf of a concrete example.
+Let's create a basic sharding strategy by using a concrete example.
 Imagine you want to create a *partitioned table* on a *three-node cluster* to store time series data with the following assumptions: